lognorman20/stockx_competiton/README.md

 This project can be applied in several ways.

-1. Helping decide when to buy a sneaker by predicting its price at any given time 📈
+1. Helping to decide when to buy a sneaker by predicting its price at any given time 📈
 2. Knowing which factors influence the sale price of each sneaker can help businesses optimize their shoe buying process to those that have the most potential 👍
 3. Sneaker businesses can see a timeline of when sneaker prices are high or low to know when to buy/sell 📆
 4. Know if your friend got ripped off for buying their shoes too early or too late! 🤣